-Applications for research projects within the scope of MathSEE funding (especially start-up projects) will be evaluated according to the following selection criteria, which are oriented towards the Excellence Cluster funding criteria:
+Applications for research projects in the current MathSEE funding call “Bridge PhDs: Promotion of Interdisciplinary Mathematical Research” will be evaluated according to the following selection criteria, which are oriented towards the Excellence Cluster funding criteria:

-- Potential of the planned activity to develop as a nucleus for sustainable, long-term coordinated research projects at the KIT MathSEE center
+- Potential of the proposed activity to serve as a nucleus for sustainable, long-term coordinated research projects at the KIT MathSEE center

-- Potential of the planned activity, the development of the KIT Center as a strategic and to sustainably promote an interdisciplinary dialogue and transfer platform
+- Potential of the planned activity to contribute towards the development of the KIT Center as a strategic partner within and outside of KIT and to sustainably promote an interdisciplinary dialogue and transfer platform

-- Quality, originality and willingness to take risks of the research programme in the international Comparison
+- Quality, originality and willingness to take risks of the research program in the international Comparison

-- Coherence of the research programme and scientific productivity of cooperation
+- Coherence of the research program and scientific benefit of cooperation

 - Positive effects on the future development of the research field or the opening new research areas